UoB-COMSM0166/2025-group-30/README.md

 -Game over: End the game when lives reach zero.

 #### User Stories and Epics
+At the early stage of the project, we created initial user stories based on the behavior patterns and expectations of different types of players (such as casual players, hardcore players, social players, etc.), in order to ensure that the core gameplay of HayStacking would meet the diverse needs of its target users.

+In the later development phase, we further refined and expanded these user stories by incorporating a sustainability perspective, particularly drawing from the five dimensions defined in the SusAF framework: Individual, Social, Environmental, Economic, and Technical.
+This allowed us to evaluate the potential impacts of the game from a more holistic standpoint.
+The following table presents the finalized user stories along with their corresponding acceptance criteria.
 <table>
 <tr>
   <th style="width: 12%;">User Type</th>